Men

 Toxic masculinity is slowly being replaced by healthy masculinity.

-“All of us have to recognize that being a man is first and foremost being a good human.
+“All of us have to recognise that being a man is first and foremost being a good human.
 That means being responsible, working hard, being kind, respectful, compassionate.
 If you’re confident about your strength, you don’t need to show me by putting somebody else down.
 Show me by lifting somebody else up” - Barack Obama

-Author: Rachael Mellor, 21.12.23 licensed under CC BY-ND 4.0
+Author: Rachael Mellor, 21.12.23 (Updated 21.04.25) licensed under CC BY-SA 4.0

 For further reading on Men see below ⬇️